 Transition Plan

 If a household is at high risk of returning to homelessness during the course of their housing program, the household may have the ability to transition to a different housing program that better fits their needs.
-The program staff that is currently working with the household from the Housing Provider needs to report the risk to the NE CoC CES Work Group for review and approval.
-The NE CoC CES Work Group will determine if the threshold for transferring has been met and what available resources the client can be transferred to.
+The program staff that is currently working with the household from the Housing Provider needs to report the risk to the NE CoC CES Committee for review and approval.
+The NE CoC CES Committee will determine if the threshold for transferring has been met and what available resources the client can be transferred to.

 Domestic Violence